AyeshaB123/CTA-Service-Reliability-ELT/00_README.md

 The project concludes with recommendations connecting the findings to CTA’s stated goals and financial constraints as outlined in its FY2026 Report.

 ## 📁 Project Deliverables
-> **Note:** All except Real Pipeline Material are sample deliverables shared for testing and review, giving a glimpse of my process rather than the complete project.
+> **Note:** All deliverables except Real Pipeline Material are samples shared for testing and review, giving a glimpse of my process rather than the complete project.
 The "Real Pipeline Material" folder contains the actual production files: Python scripts and the final dashboard PDF only.
 All other folders (sample dataset, Power BI, SQL) are for testing purposes that are similar to my real work.

 - [Dashboard](https://github.com/AyeshaB123/CTA-Service-Reliability-ELT/blob/main/02_PowerBI/Service%20Reliability%20Dashboard.pdf)
 - [Documentation](https://github.com/AyeshaB123/CTA-Service-Reliability-ELT/blob/main/01_Documentation/Documentation.pdf)